ItsTimeLimitless/wordpress-infra/README.txt

-et Up and Monitor a WordPress Instance
+Set Up and Monitor a WordPress Instance
 Course-end Project 1
 Description